NanoShellOS/herb-engine-C-3D/README.md

  - simple cubicy collisions
  - simple hotbar
  - don't draw back faces, or faces with a neighbouring face
+ - placing and removing cubes within any chunk
  - chunk system with dynamically saved chunk edits
  - chunk generation from a given noise function
  - tree generation saved using the chunk edits